Punctual Hilbert schemes for Kleinian singularities as quiver varieties: Punctual Hilbert schemes for Kleinian singularities

 \section{Punctual Hilbert schemes for Kleinian singularities}

-In this section, we specialise to the case $J=\{0\}$ and study the algebra $\Pi_J$, before establishing the link between the fine moduli space $\mathcal{M}(\Pi_J)$ and the Hilbert scheme of $n$ points on $\CC^2/\Gamma$.
-It will be convenient to write dimension vectors of $\Pi_J$-modules as pairs $(v_\infty,v_0)$ in this case.
+In this section, we specialise to the case $J=\{0\}$ and study the algebra $A_J$, before establishing the link between the fine moduli space $\mathcal{M}(A_J)$ and the Hilbert scheme of $n$ points on $\CC^2/\Gamma$.
+It will be convenient to write dimension vectors of $A_J$-modules as pairs $(v_\infty,v_0)$ in this case.

-Like the algebra $\Pi$, the algebra $\Pi_J$ can also be presented as a quiver algebra with relations.
-The relations appear to be fairly complicated, but for $J=\{0\}$ there is a simple presentation of its quotient algebra $\Pi_J/(b^*)$, where $b^*$ is the class of a particular arrow in $Q$.
-This will turn out to be sufficient for our purposes.
-To spell this out, write $b$ for the generator corresponding to the arrow going from $\infty$ to $0$ in the path algebra $\CC Q$ of the framed McKay quiver, and $b^*$ for the opposite arrow from $0$ to $\infty$.
-Through slight abuse of notation, we use the same symbols for the respective images of these elements in the preprojective algebra $\Pi$ and its subalgebra $\Pi_J$.
+As we saw in Proposition~\ref{prop:quiver}, the algebra $A_J$ can be presented as the path algebra of a quiver modulo an ideal of relations.
+The relations appear to be fairly complicated, but for $J=\{0\}$ it is possible to give an explicit presentation of $A_J$; this will turn out to be sufficient for our purposes.
+To spell this out, recall the construction of the quiver $Q_J^*$ from Proposition~\ref{prop:quiver} that has vertex set $\{\infty, 0\}$ and arrow set comprising one arrow $b$ from $\infty$ to $0$, and loops $\alpha_1, \alpha_2, \alpha_3$ at vertex $0$ corresponding to a set of minimal $\CC$-algebra generators of $\Hom_{R_0}(R_0,R_0)= R_0 \cong \CC[x,y]^\Gamma$ as shown in Figure~\ref{fig:quiverQ'}: